The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ## 👀 What's Next

+Check out the [React Express Auth Template Overview](react-express-auth-overview.md) to learn about the code you will start your project with.

-Head over to the [Civic Tech Hackathon Rubric](rubric.md) to see more details about the requirements for your project and other minor deliverables.
+Then read the [Civic Tech Hackathon Rubric](rubric.md) to see more details about the requirements for your project and other minor deliverables.